bitqap/info/source/index.html.md

 Mine will insert the top transactions from the queue with the 100 highest into the next block and start calculating.

-Step1: Node will collect transactions from pendings.
+1. Node will collect transactions from pendings.
 By default it is 100 (based on config.ini file)
-Step2: Node will add it's REWARD transaction also which is include Pub Key and own signature in base64 format.
+2. Node will add it's REWARD transaction also which is include Pub Key and own signature in base64 format.
-Step3: Node will start calculating HASH (currently md5sum) by increasing NONCE
+3. Node will start calculating HASH (currently md5sum) by increasing NONCE.
-Step4: Once HASH found it will construct file and will propagate.
+4. Once, HASH found it will construct file and will propagate.

 <aside class="notice">
 Code is supporting HIGH peformance MINING wich is writting in C programming.